lvst-gh/awscli-script-caupg/README.md

 Hi, All
-                No guess, our mailboxes must have been flooded by CA Certificate upgrade warning letters, actually not only TAM but also our customers are wondering about the special ‘LSE’ event.
+      No more guess, our mailboxes must have been flooded by CA Certificate upgrade warning letters, actually not only TAM but also our customers are wondering about the special ‘LSE’ event.
 I have a customer who have to finish CA certificate upgrade for more than 5 hundreds of RDS Instance before Feb 4.
 It’s so terrible, we must do something here to help them out of the trouble.
 I have finished some works on this issue, and may be someone is doing the same thing,  to avoid duplicate work, I share to whole team,
 1. How long the upgrade will take, and how many downtime it will cause to business as estimation?
 Answer: 2 minutes and 7 seconds downtime when we upgrade CA certificate for two node Aurora cluster(1 writer+1 reader);
 2. Is there any way to upgrade CA efficiently, instead of working on console  interface?